book/dumbbackup/README.md

   Added support for showing help via `dumbbackup help` or the `--help` option in each subcommmand.

+* November 2025

+  Rewrote the application with my own new framework for building CLI tools, based on an idea I've had for over a decade now: build a command-line tool by consuming roles that extend it.

+  This allows a role to add support for specific options which, combined with clever use of lazy attributes and method modifiers, can easily provide a shared set of options across subcommands.

 # See also

 `dumbbackup` is not the greatest backup system ever, but it works